Construction Asset Management with Digital Technologies MSc

 Our MSc courses are some of the most flexible around.
 Engineers employed in the industry have found that the part-time model can easily be tailored to suit their personal requirements.

-About the industrial placement year
+Industrial placement year

 This course is also available as a two-year master's with an industrial placement year.
 The industrial placement is designed to address the demands of the profession and give students a competitive edge when it comes to their careers.
 The industrial placement component is for the duration of an academic year, i.e., normally 30 weeks including a minimum of 24 weeks of delivery time.
 It starts after students have successfully completed the first year of study, i.e., all the taught modules and the dissertation component of the MSc course which together form 180 credits.
 Please refer to the course specification for the summary of the course structure and further information.

 Students on the MSc with Placement courses must pass all taught modules of their respective course plus dissertation to gain 180 credits before they become eligible to progress to the next stage and undertake an industrial placement.
-Students on the MSc course with placement will also normally be required to fulfil the 80% attendance requirement (on all modules) to be eligible to progress to the industrial placement.
+Students on the MSc course with placement will also normally be required to fulfil the 80 per cent attendance requirement (on all modules) to be eligible to progress to the industrial placement.
 Students unable to meet the above requirements to progress successfully will normally be moved to the one-year full-time version of the course and their student visa, if any, will be curtailed accordingly.

 It is ultimately the student's responsibility to secure their placement and the University cannot guarantee placements.
 The University will offer guidance and support and recommend students to many of our industrial partners who have expressed strong support and interest in the programme.